maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 NRS data on the network, is by its very nature, public.
 Which means that it cannot be deleted.
 This concept forms the basis of the Perpetual Web, where data can only be appended to (using AppendOnlyData).
 As a consequence RDF data described here is a type of 'versioned' data, with the `key` of an AOD being a `UTC timestamp`, and the `value` of an entry being a string representation of the RDF data.
 This means that _all versions of the data_ can be accessed (via `?v=1` url params, [see xorurl rfc for more info](https://forum.safedev.org/t/xor-address-urls-xor-urls/1952), as well as the order of this data, and the timestamp changes were made.
 (Although these timestamps are applied client side, and therefore are optional so should not be treated with any reverence.)

+It's important to note that while XOR-URLs enable accessing versions of the data, NRS urls allow accessing versions of the NRS Container itself.
+And so in order to facilitate the Perpetual Web and canonical URLs, NRS containers will require that linked data MUST specify a version for the target data.

 ### Reference Implementation

 The [SAFE-CLI fetch API](https://github.com/maidsafe/safe-cli/blob/master/src/api/fetch.rs) can be considered the reference implementation.
 Although, _at this point_ it is implementing pseudo RDF as the SAFE RDF APIs are not yet finalised.
 This implementation does follow the same structure and nesting as this proposal, just without a fully fledged RDF document.
 Logic should remain the same however.